 It’d involve a lot of running to and fro between the festival's four stages over the 28 hours of play time Bunbury will see this Friday through Sunday.

 If this sampler style is your jam, tell me your secrets to infinite stamina.
-Otherwise, WCPO Lounge Acts is on your side, beaming three Bunbury acts straight into your living room this weekend.
+Otherwise, WCPO Lounge Acts is on your side, beaming four Bunbury acts straight into your living room this weekend.
 Fog machine and light show not included.

 There are big ships and small ships, but the best of all is Frenship!
 This Los Angeles-based electro-pop duo met selling stretchy ladies’ garments at Lululemon and experimented with their sound before honing in on the ’80s-inspired, high-energy dual vocals that now define them.